-Dr. Alexander provides painless root canal treatments in Jacksonville, FL for patients of all ages.
+Dr. Alexander provides painless root canal treatments in Jacksonville, FL as part of our general dentistry services.
 No one wants to lose a tooth.
 Once you lose a tooth, the replacement methods are often stressful and expensive.
 We know that a root canal treatment may be a scary diagnosis for some patients.

 The term “root canal” refers to the natural cavity at the tooth’s center.
-There is soft tissue and nerves inside the root canal.
+Soft tissue and nerves are inside the root canal.
 Damage to the tooth can cause bacteria or debris to enter this area and cause irritation and infection.
 In extreme cases, it can cause an abscess.

-An abscessed tooth is a serious issue, and you should address it immediately.
+An abscessed tooth is a serious issue that should be addressed immediately.
 The infection can spread to other parts of the body.
 If you believe you have an abscessed tooth, contact our office immediately to schedule emergency dental care.

 All About the Root Canal Procedure

-The root canal treatment procedure is a routine procedure that Dr. Alexander can provide in the comfort of our Jacksonville dental office.
+The root canal treatment is a routine procedure that Dr. Alexander can provide in the comfort of our Jacksonville dental office.
 Root canal therapy usually requires two to three visits.
 First, Dr. Alexander will take digital x-rays to analyze the tooth and root canal infection.
-He will look for signs of infection in surrounding areas as well.
+He will also look for signs of infection in surrounding areas.
 He may administer anesthesia to numb the area and help you relax.

 Dr. Alexander will then drill a tiny hole into your tooth to access the infected pulp chamber.
-Then he removes the damaged, inflamed, and diseased dental pulp to leave your tooth hollow and infection-free.
+Then, he will remove the damaged, inflamed, and diseased dental pulp to leave your tooth hollow and infection-free.
 He will then thoroughly clean and polish the tooth.

 Next, he will fill the hollow tooth with a biocompatible rubber compound called gutta-percha.
-Dr. Alexander may place a restorative dental crown on the repaired tooth for added structural support if essential.
+If necessary, Dr. Alexander may place a restorative dental crown on the repaired tooth for added structural support.

 Treating tooth decay and root canal infections as soon as you notice signs can help Dr. Alexander maintain the integrity of your natural smile.
 Every patient prefers conservative dental care over losing their teeth.
 However, if untreated for a long time, Dr. Alexander may need to extract your tooth.
 Regular visits to Alexander Dentistry can help diagnose tooth decay and infections early to avoid costly treatments.